mattermost/mattermost-developer-documentation/site/content/blog/2020-02-26-layered-store-and-struct-embedding.md

 ...
 ```

-Here we are creating a new struct called `CacheLayer`, this structs embeds the
+Here we are creating a new struct called `CacheLayer`, this struct embeds the
 `MapStore` (but it could embed any structs that implements the Store interface),
-now we have a new struct that also implements the Store interface, but have a
+now we have a new struct that also implements the Store interface, but has a
 different behavior.
-It will override 2 methods, GetUser and DeleteUser, and
+It will override two methods, `GetUser` and `DeleteUser`, and
-CountUsers is going to be handled directly by the embedded store.
-The GetUser
+`CountUsers` is going to be handled directly by the embedded store.
+The `GetUser`
-try to gets the data from the cache, and if not, get the data from the
+will try to get the data from the cache, and if it's unable to, it will get the data from the
 underlaying store and store that in the cache.
-And for the DeleteUser we remove
+And for `DeleteUser` we remove
 the entry from the cache if it exists.

 My `MapStore` doesn't know anything about the `CacheLayer`, and the `CacheLayer` only
-knows that it have an underneath `Store`, but don't know anything about it except
+knows that it have an underlying `Store`, but doesn't know anything about it except
 the interface.

-Now that we have this layers that intercepts things that passing through the
+Now that we have these layers that intercepts things passing through the
 store we can do things like instrumentation, for example building a layer that
-count the number os calls per method for example.
+counts the number of calls per method for example.

 ```go
 ...